 Workplace equity helps you meet the increasing demands for tangible progress and transparency by providing a framework and methodology for identifying potential issues and starting points, tracking progress over time, and maintaining gains with ongoing monitoring:

-- By comprehensively measuring workplace equity, you can identify where you have gaps and problems — and prioritize them.
+- Through comprehensive measurement and analysis, you can identify where you have gaps and problems — and prioritize them.

 - By monitoring progress, you can surface the actions needed to achieve your goals.